Menu

 At Large Board Member

-The role of the At Large Board Member will be to serve as a representative of the membership on the Board as well as on the Committee to which they were elected.
+The role of the At Large Board Member will be to serve as a representative of the membership on the Board as well as on the Committee to which they are assigned.

 Duties and Responsibilities